Colin Hawkins

-Colin Joseph Hawkins (born 17 August 1977) is an Irish retired footballer and current manager of Shamrock Rovers B. Hawkins was a central defender with Shamrock Rovers along with a number of other clubs in the League of Ireland and cross-channel in England.
+Colin Joseph Hawkins (born 17 August 1977) is an Irish retired footballer and was previously manager of Shamrock Rovers B. Hawkins was a central defender with Shamrock Rovers along with a number of other clubs in the League of Ireland and cross-channel in England.
 He has represented the Republic of Ireland at youth and U21 levels.

 Playing career

 Coventry City

 Hawkins made his first League of Ireland appearance as a schoolboy for Salthill Devon on 14 August 1994.
 He produced an impressive display despite his side losing 4–0 to Athlone Town in the League of Ireland Cup.
 After finishing his secondary education Hawkins was offered a 2-year contract with then English Premiership side Coventry City after impressing in trials.
-Hawkins played for the Republic of Ireland national under-19 football team in the 1996 UEFA European Under-18 Football Championship finals in Luxembourg.
+Hawkins played for the Republic of Ireland national under-19 football team in the 1996 UEFA European Under-18 Championship finals in Luxembourg.
 After the 1996/97 season the Coventry management deemed Hawkins to be surplus to requirements and released him, having never played a senior game.
 That summer he played a starring role in the Brian Kerr managed Republic of Ireland under-20 side in the 1997 FIFA World Youth Championships, helping Ireland to 3rd place.